hogaur/hogaur.github.io/_posts/2015-06-29-understanding-rake-tasks.markdown

 date:   2015-06-29
 categories:
 section: 'Code'
-description: 'How to write a custom rake task'
+description: 'Understanding rake tasks and how to write one'
 ---
-*Understanding rake tasks and how to write a custom rake task*

 <body>
 <p>